 After Coal, a Small Kentucky Town Builds a Healthier, More Creative Economy

-Nearly 50 years ago, on a presidential campaign swing through eastern Kentucky, Sen. Robert Kennedy promised to help a disabled coal miner build a community center in this tiny mountain town to give idle youth and others a place for recreation and meetings.
+Nearly 50 years ago, on a presidential campaign swing through eastern Kentucky, Sen. Robert Kennedy promised to help a disabled coal miner build a community center in the tiny mountain town of Hemphill to give idle youth and others a place for recreation and meetings.

-James Johnson used the brick-making machine and AmeriCorps VISTA workers that Kennedy supplied to create community space and built a park and area for horseback riding.
+James Johnson used the brick-making machine and VISTA workers that Kennedy supplied to create community space and built a park and area for horseback riding.

 Years later Johnson developed black lung disease and couldn’t keep the center going.
 After he died, his widow, Mabel, helped establish a new Hemphill Community Center in this mountainous region in the heart of Appalachia.